enboyd94/pokemon-data/README.md

 2. Run `docker compose build --no-cache airflow`
 3. Run `docker compose up postgres airflow pgadmin`

+If you are having issues with step 3, try running docker this way: `docker compose run --rm airflow airflow db migrate`

 The postgres server should now be ready.

 To check airflow outputs - view the [8080 localhost.](http://localhost:8080/)